 1. The World Mental Health day is on 10 October 2015.
 As a research scholar in psychology, what is your opinion on the relevance of such days?

-Symbolic beginnings may snowball into something bigger: It must be noted that World Mental Health day was first conceptualized in the year 1992 by World Federation of Mental Health (WFMH) and endorsed by World Health organization (WHO).
-At present, WFMH has members and contacts from over 150 countries committed to promote among all nations the highest possible level of mental health in its broadest biological, medical, educational, and social aspects.
+Symbolic beginnings may snowball into something bigger: It must be noted that World Mental Health Day was first conceptualized in the year 1992 by the World Federation of Mental Health (WFMH) and endorsed by the World Health Organization (WHO).
+At present, WFMH has members and contacts from over 150 countries committed to promoting among all nations the highest possible level of mental health in its broadest biological, medical, educational, and social aspects.
 Therefore, when WFMH and WHO call for observing World Mental Health day, nations get persuaded to do their bit even if it is in a tokenistic manner.
-Relevance of these days become prominent when these symbolic actions will snowball into something bigger and better, which eventually may make significant contribution to promote mental health in these regions.
+The relevance of these days becomes prominent when these symbolic actions will snowball into something bigger and better, which eventually may make a significant contribution to promoting mental health in these regions.

 Focused efforts at multiple levels:‘Mental health’ is a cause that requires sustained efforts at many levels – education, awareness, and advocacy.
 A yearlong effort beginning with World Mental Health day facilitates this requisite.

 It promotes collective and collaborative spirit: Days like this pave way for collaborative initiatives between individuals, departments of governments, organizations, and nations given the common goal elicited by a common theme.

 Positive consequences of the symbolism of days such as World Mental Health day is the reason why I support them and find it relevant.

 2. The theme for this year’s World Mental Health Day is ‘Dignity in mental health’.
 In India, how can we achieve this?